 In 2011, Pledge the Pink (originally LoCo Motion), was a small, local, charity race—aimed at fighting cancer in South Carolina, and getting the lowcountry in shape.

-You’ll find us island-hopping every September—walking, running, or crawling 30 miles, across three islands.
+You’ll find us island-hopping every fall—walking, running, and crawling 30 miles, across three islands.
 There we wear pink, give sweaty hugs, build blisters, sing songs, and most importantly: save lives.

 Pledge the Pink isn’t ours — it’s yours.

 It’s about coming together, in honor of your sisters or mothers or wives.
 It’s about lacing up your sneakers and getting to mile one.
 It’s the friendships you form at mile 9, the blisters that greet you day 2, the finish lines you cross, and the people you cross them with.